-When I think about what brings me down – I think of when the reality of a situation is different from what I want or need, or different from the idea of what I think is good for me.
+When I think about what brings me down – I think of when the reality of a situation is different from what I want or need, or different from the idea of what I think is good for myself.

 I have come to the understanding that it is “my mindset of how things seem to me” that makes me respond both emotionally and behaviorally.
 When this happens, I try to look at what is happening from a different perspective.
 I try to see if the situation I am facing could also be something I want, need.